mistydemeo/vox_explainer_history/article.md

 There are a few ways this outbreak could end, as my colleague Brian Resnick explained.
 Perhaps public health measures — identifying cases fast, putting infected people in isolation — will stop the spread of this coronavirus.
 (That’s what stopped the spread of SARS in 2003.)

 Because this is a zoonotic disease, which came from an animal, finding and eliminating that source would also help.
-Or maybe a vaccine or antiviral will be invented quickly to help curb a broader epidemic (but that’d likely take years).
+Or maybe a vaccine or antiviral will be invented quickly to curb a broader epidemic (but that’d likely take years).

 Finally, there’s the possibility the virus will simply die out.
 “Disease outbreaks are a bit like fires,” Resnick wrote.
 “The virus is the flame.
 Susceptible people are the fuel.
 Eventually a fire burns itself out if it runs out of kindling.
 A virus outbreak will end when it stops finding susceptible people to infect.”
-There’s also the possibility the outbreak doesn’t end, as Nuzzo told Vox, and this simply becomes one of the diseases in circulation that commonly infects humans.
+There’s also the possibility, as Nuzzo told Vox, that this simply becomes one of the diseases in circulation that commonly infects humans.
 How worrying that is again depends on how severe 2019nCoV turns out to be.